- What is Direction?

 The intellectual resources of the church are a powerful stimulus to faithful action.
 In turn, changing patterns in church and culture call for thoughtful, biblically sound frameworks for practice.
 Direction promotes a mutually beneficial interchange among scholars, educators, church workers, and laypersons on topics such as cultural diversity, evangelism and outreach, marriage and family life, worship, and pastoral care.

-For additional information about the Mennonite Brethren, you may wish to consult the Canadian Mennonite Brethren Conference and the U.S. Mennonite Brethren Conference websites, including the Confession of Faith found on both of those sites.
+For additional information about the Mennonite Brethren, you may wish to consult the Canadian Mennonite Brethren Conference and the U.S. Mennonite Brethren Conference websites, which include their respective confessions of faith.